lawik/notes/Talk - Elixir Göteborg Meetup.md

 - Incredibly powerful mechanism
 - Very inefficient for encrypting large amounts of data securely.
 Slow, size limits, etc. Possible but not very practical.

+## Fundamental 3 - Hashing

+- Turn a larger amount of data into a small amount of data that is a reliably unique enough representation of that data.
+- A hash cannot be turned into the data.
+- Hashes are nice for storing passwords safely.
+Can be verified without even having the original value in your database.

 ## To cover

-- Hybrid cryptography (use assymetric to transfer symmetric key)
+- Hybrid cryptography (use assymetric to transfer symmetric key, or even better, diffie the hellman)